 Juvenile defense law is a highly technical area of law, covering many different chapters of the Florida Statutes.
-Because of this, it is extremely important that when a minor has been charged with a crime, the family works with an experienced West Palm Beach juvenile defense lawyer.
-A skilled defense lawyer is their best asset.
+Because of this, it is extremely important that when a minor has been charged with a crime, the family works with an experienced West Palm Beach juvenile defense Lawyer.
+A skilled defense Attorney is their best asset.

 The Juvenile Justice System is meant to rehabilitate juvenile offenders instead of punishing them.
 The idea is that minors have the rest of their lives to be contributing members of society, and that rehabilitation time in the juvenile system will be enough to deter them from turning to a life of crime.

-However, the State Attorney has the authority to determine whether a juvenile case should be tried in adult court.
-This is called a direct file where the prosecutor decides on their own that either the facts or the juvenile’s previous record warrant the case being moved to and resolved in Adult Court.
+However, the State Attorney has the authority to determine whether a juvenile case should be tried in Adult Court.
+This is called a direct file where the Prosecutor decides on their own that either the facts or the juvenile’s previous record warrant the case being moved to and resolved in Adult Court.
 These are typically violent crimes, but can also be serious drug violations and residential burglary.
 In these cases, the juvenile will be tried as an adult and could possibly receive the same sentence, including a State Prison sentence and/or probation, just like an adult would.
 The goal of Adult Court is to punish more than rehabilitate like in Juvenile Court.
-An experienced West Palm Beach juvenile defense lawyer will seek to have the charges dismissed, reduced and/or remain in the Juvenile Court instead of being direct filed in the adult system.
+An experienced Lawyer will seek to have the charges Dismissed, reduced, or remain in the Juvenile Court instead of being direct filed in the adult system.

 Other circumstances in which a juvenile may be tried in adult court are: if the minor has a prior criminal record, if the child is close to the age of maturity, or if the crime was particularly severe or violent.

-Whether you are eligible depends on the alleged conduct the terms would are often negotiated by your West Palm Beach juvenile defense attorney.
+Whether you are eligible depends on the alleged conduct the terms would are often negotiated by your juvenile defense Attorney in West Palm Beach.
 Juvenile Diversion Program participation is often at the discretion of the Prosecutor.

 These programs utilize alcohol and substance abuse programs, help youth overcome behavioral problems, address educational requirements, teach vocational skills and use other treatments for rehabilitation so that the Juvenile has a better chance of living a law-abiding productive life in our community.